Naive parton picture for kaon color transparency in $A(e,e'K^+)$: Models for data analysis

-where the case of $\tau=2$ leads to the NPM, and $\tau=1$ to the QDM estimation of the CT with the respective formation lengths in Eqs. (\ref{npm}) and (\ref{qdm}) discussed above.
-The transverse momentum of the quark/antiquark in the kaon is chosen to be $\langle k_t^2 \rangle^{1/2}\simeq 0.35$ GeV$^2$.
-The cross section $\sigma_{KN}$, originally a function of kaon momentum, is now to be constant as listed in Table \ref{tb1}, because it varies very slowly without resonances in the momentum region of interest in the $K^+p$ scattering \cite{pdg}.
+where $\tau=2$ corresponds to the NPM and $\tau=1$ to the QDM, with $n=2$ for the $q\bar{q}$ configuration.
+Equation~(\ref{eq:sigmaeff}) is the central ingredient of the present analysis, since it embeds the CT effect directly into the nuclear absorption through the explicit $Q^2$ dependence of $\sigma_{KN}^{\rm eff}$.
+In QCD, a virtual photon with larger $Q^2$ selects a compact color-singlet $q\bar{q}$ configuration with a small transverse size, whose interaction with the surrounding nucleons is suppressed by color screening.
+Since the effective interaction strength decreases with the transverse size of the compact configuration, the nuclear absorption becomes weaker as $Q^2$ increases.
+Therefore, once ordinary nuclear effects such as Glauber attenuation based on the free-space cross section and shadowing are properly taken into account, a nontrivial $Q^2$ dependence of the effective absorption can be regarded as a direct signature of the onset of color transparency~\cite{brodsky,jain,nikolaev}.

+In the numerical calculation, we use $\langle k_t^2\rangle^{1/2}\simeq 0.35$ GeV/$c$ for the quark transverse momentum in the kaon.
+For each kinematical setting, $\sigma_{KN}(p_K)$ is assigned from the PDG $K^+N$ total-cross-section values at the corresponding kaon momentum $p_K$~\cite{pdg}.
+Because the variation over the relevant momentum range is weak and no pronounced resonance structure appears there, this is implemented in practice as piecewise-constant values, as listed in Table~\ref{tab:kinematics}.

-In the NPM calculation, we use the kaon radius $R_K=0.58$ fm in Eq. (\ref{npm}) from the mean square charge radius, $<R_K^2> = 0.34 \pm 0.05$ fm$^2$ measured in experiments \cite{amendolia}.
-The mass-squared parameter $\Delta M^2$ in Eq. (\ref{qdm}) is applied to the QDM estimation of the kaon CT, with the value 0.3 GeV$^2$ advocated in Ref. \cite{das0}, while for an agreement with the pion CT, the value of $0.7$ GeV$^2$ is favored in various model calculations.
+For the NPM calculation we use $R_K=0.58$ fm in Eq.~(\ref{eq:lfnpm}), corresponding to the measured kaon charge radius, $ \langle R_K^2\rangle = 0.34\pm 0.05~{\rm fm}^2, $ reported in Ref.~\cite{amendolia}.
+For the QDM estimate we take $\Delta M^2=0.3$ GeV$^2$, as advocated in Ref.~\cite{Das2019}, and compare it with the more commonly used value $\Delta M^2=0.7$ GeV$^2$, which is often favored in pion-transparency analyses.